DreamYuanStarSoul/AndroidHealthcareAppDevelopment/06_ToolBar.md

 1. Add the v7 appcompat support library
 2. Make sure ALL activities using toolbar extends AppCompatActivity

 ##2.
-Remove the default ActionBar
+Choose a new style without the ActionBar

-Replace ActionBar with Toolbar, as ActionBar may cause inconsistency in different versions, by changing style (there are two style files!)
+By using "NoActionBar" style, you removed ActionBar, which may cause inconsistency in different versions.

+Notice, there may have multiple style file, you need to change them all
 ```
  <style name="AppTheme" parent="Theme.AppCompat.Light.NoActionBar">